richpeck/exception_handler/README.md

     rails g exception_handler:views -v assets
     rails g exception_handler:views -v views controllers models assets

-If you don't include any switches, this will copy **all** the folders put into your app.
+If you don't include any switches, this will copy **all** `ExceptionHandler`'s folders put into your app.

 Each switch defines which folders you want (EG `-v views` will only copy `views` dir).